How to Motivate Yourself – 13 Effective Ways to Motivate Yourself

 And you wouldn’t want to break a promise and tarnish your reputation, now, would you?

-Try a new method for experiment.
+Try a new method for the experiment.
 Share what positive things you’re about to do on Updeed and update your progress regularly.
-This will help you to be motivated, consistent and time bound, and will encourage others as well.
+This will help you to be motivated, consistent and time-bound, and will encourage others as well.

 7. Play Energetic Music

 The right combination of kick and snare can always ignite the spark of motivation.
 If you’re about to get engaged in some task that needs to be finished quickly, cue up an energetic song.

 What’s more?
 According to a study by University of Barcelona, music can cause the brain to release dopamine.
 Dopamine is that chemical friend of yours which regulates motivation, movement, cognition, and reward-driven learning.
 Feed your creativity by trying different flavors of music.

 Just that element of competition tends to liven things up.
 If you want you can keep it up to yourself or involve your friends/colleagues in it.
 When you’re a beginner in a goal, keep others as your competition and surpass them.
 However, once you master the art of driving a competitive spirit as motivation, try to outperform yourself with every new record every time.

 Never be afraid to try something new.
 Because life gets boring when you stay within the limits of what you already know.
 Keep your day packed with miscellaneous activities to:

 - Expand your skill catalogue

 The list of easy miscellaneous activities goes on and on.
 Listen to music and podcasts that you usually don’t listen to.
 Try gardening.
 Read a genre, you’ve never tried before.
 Cook something even if you’re bad at cooking.